rolling-scopes-school/tasks/react/modules/tasks/functional-routing.md

 A student can achieve a maximum of 100 points.

+## 📚 FAQ (Frequently Asked Questions)

+### ❓ Should the `page` parameter always be in the URL?

+Yes.
+Even if no search term or details are selected, the current page should always be reflected in the URL, e.g., `?page=1`.

+### ❓ Does "Pagination is present in both URL and on the page" mean synchronization?

+Yes.
+The page number in the URL must match the visible pagination state.
+If the user clicks to go to page 3, the URL should change to `?page=3`.

+### ❓ Should we use `<Outlet>` for the details section?

+Yes.
+As described in the Master-Detail requirement, the details section should be implemented using React Router’s `<Outlet>`.

+### ❓ What if the About page exists but is not linked anywhere?

+It is considered partially implemented.
+For full points, the About page must exist **and** be accessible via a navigation link from the main app.

+### ❓ My 404 page works on the deployed site, but not on localhost.
+Is that okay?

+No. The 404 page must work **locally**, since cross-checking is done using `localhost`.
+GitHub Pages or other hosts may override your 404 behavior.

+### ❓ Do I need to pass the search query in the URL?

+Only if you want to.
+It's not required in the task, but you're free to include it as a `search` query param (e.g., `?page=1&search=pikachu`).
+It's not part of the scoring though.

+### ❓ Can I use `useSearchParams` or `useParams`?

+Yes.
+You can choose either or both depending on your routing strategy.

+### ❓ What should I put in the `details` param?

+You should pass the ID (or identifier) of the selected item from the search results, e.g., `?page=1&details=25`.

+### ❓ My PR is merged into `main`.
+Is it a penalty?

+No. As long as the original PR exists and your code is reviewable, there is no automatic penalty for merging.
+However, merging into `main` is **not recommended**, as it may complicate the review process for your mentor.

 ### Cross-check (score can be less if some parts of the functionality don't work)

 - Custom hook to restore search query from LS - **20**